 Offered: Annually.

-HIST 333 - American Gender and Women’s History (4)

-Students examine changing gender ideals and lived experiences for women in American history, including distinctions among women based on variables of race, class and sexuality in American society.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.

-Offered: Alternate years.

-HIST 334 - African American History (4)
+HIST 334 - African American History (3)

 Topics include the African background of African Americans, development of slavery, abolitionism, legislative and judicial drives to equality, and social and cultural contributions of African Americans.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.
+Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.